DavidPynes/about-me/README.md

 I grew up in a small suburb of San Diego, where punk rock was part of everyday life.

 At night, we could hear artillery being fired from the nearby military base.
-Down on the boardwalk, Tony Hawk would be skating.
+I'm from Carlsbad, home of Tony Hawk and Shaun White.
 Southern California in the '90s was a pretty incredible place to grow up.

 I eventually headed north to Santa Barbara for college, where, to be honest, I never quite fit in.
 I was something of an outcast.
 One afternoon my roommates heard me playing guitar alone in my bedroom and insisted I meet a friend's sister.